dotnet/AspNetDocs/aspnet/aspnet/overview/developing-apps-with-windows-azure/building-real-world-cloud-apps-with-windows-azure/data-storage-options.md

 - You don't have to buy licenses; license fees are included in the service fees.
 - You only pay for what you use.

 PaaS data storage options in Azure include offerings by third-party providers.
-For example, you can choose the [MongoLab Add-On](https://azure.microsoft.com/documentation/articles/store-mongolab-web-sites-dotnet-store-data-mongodb/) from the Azure Store to provision a MongoDB database as a service.

 ## Choosing a data storage option